chilejay7/03-js-password-prompt/README.md

 ## Description

 A basic website was presented in the form of an html document with CSS styling added.
-An application tha would allow an employee to generate a random password based on criteria they've selected was requested.
+An application that would allow an employee to generate a random password based on criteria they've selected was requested.

 ## Website URL